gleicon/restmq/README.rst

 Files
 =====

+If you're a developer looking for extending RestMQ's functionality, have a look at these files:

+- restmq/web.py: the web service code
+- restmq/oper.py: redis/queue operations logic
-- restmq/dispatch.py: - a simple command dispatcher
+- restmq/dispatch.py: a simple command dispatcher
-- restmq_engine.py: the redis abstraction layer to the queue algorithm
+- restmq_engine.py: the redis abstraction layer to the queue algorithm (command line tool)
-- restmq_server.tac - the main app (a web service)

 Credits